 While it’s unlikely that Gretzky and his $200 million net worth would relish the opportunity to lead an IT company, Gretzky’s contrarian, forward-thinking advice is something that the C-suite at data center providers should take to heart.

-But over the past few years, the way that clients and potential clients evaluate data center providers has changed drastically.
+However over the past few years, how clients and potential clients evaluate data center providers has changed drastically.

 Disruption and Out with the Old